Resources for Kids

 You can get started by reading about some of FARE’s educational programs below.

 Be a PAL

-The Be a PAL: Protect A Life™ From Food Allergies peer education program can help you teach your friends about how to help you avoid a food allergy reaction and how to help during a reaction.
-Check out our Be a PAL: Protect A Life™ From Food Allergies flyer for more information.
+The Be a PAL: Protect A Life™ From Food Allergies education program can help kids learn how to be a good friend to those with food allergies.
+Check out our Be a PAL page for more information.